 For the last year we’ve been working very hard to modernize the underlying technology used in Formsite.
 This release is the final step in migrating away from our proprietary framework that was designed in 1998 to an industry standard Java framework.
 As we have mentioned in the past, we expect these changes to yield significant gains in performance, reliability, maintainability, and flexibility.
 We also hope that new developer ramp-up time will be positively impacted as there will be less proprietary code to learn.

-With our new PDF option for results, you can easily share individual FormSite results in a PDF.
+With our new PDF option for results, you can easily share individual Formsite results in a PDF.
 This makes sharing, archiving, and printing the results convenient for you or anyone else you share the PDF results with.
-We’ve added a ton of new capabilities for taking data you collect with your FormSite form and putting them into a PDF.
+We’ve added a ton of new capabilities for taking data you collect with your Formsite form and generating a PDF from a web form.
 New Features Include:

 - Design your own PDF and populate it with data collected via FormSite

 - Email Notifications can now be sent in several different PDF representations

 - Email the PDF version of a form’s results to one or more email addresses